HaripriyaJ/G-chain/README.md

   2. Applicant Form Submission:
     Necessary details for pension form (project convinient variant of Form-5: https://pensionersportal.gov.in/forms/formsforoffices/form-5.pdf) is collected and stored on the blockchain.
   3. Application Form Status
-  4. Smart contract based data storage and retrieval
+  4. Smart contract based data storage and retrieval: Implemented using web3 calls.
   5. Applicant Alerts:
     Applicant is notified whether their request/application was approved or rejected by who, at what time and for what reason (applicable only for rejection).
   6. Government Official Login